 Losses from personal use assets are disregarded.
 Personal use assets are assets mainly used for personal use that are not collectables, such as a boat you use for recreation.
-See the Guide to capital gains tax 2014 for more information.
+For more information see the Guide to capital gains tax 2015.